JChan23/Tennis-Most-Aces/README.md

 |---|---|---|---|
 | A. Bublik vs J. Wolf | 38.5 | 1.87 | 1.95 |
 | A. Bublik vs J. Wolf | 39.5 | 2.05 | 1.80 |

+Lines and odds are to be taken from a bookmaker.
+I used Pinnacle and Bet365.

 ## Method